masamitsu-murase/single_binary_stackless_python/Doc/library/stackless/tasklets.rst

 ^^^^^^^^^^^^^^^^^^

 Here is a somewhat simplified state chart that shows the life cycle of a tasklet instance.
-The chart dosn't show the nesting-level, the thread-id and the flags atomic, ignore-nesting, block-trap and restorable.
+The chart does not show the nesting-level, the thread-id and the flags atomic, ignore-nesting, block-trap and restorable.

 .. image:: tasklet_state_chart.png